RavnaPCB/01.OSOH_SOM_MB/README.md

 > Potential "Thombstoning" problems during reflow soldering.

-> In hindsight, most of the issues and mistakes could have been avoided (at least the most noticeable ones) if i did more research and prepared better before i started routing the PCB.
+> In hindsight, most of the issues and mistakes could have easily been avoided at an earlier stage of the design, if more research was done, but I decided to upload it now, as a [Work In Progress], so i can hopefully get some constructive criticism, before the next revision.

     All your feedback, cirticism and recommendations will be greatly appreciated.